arx-deidentifier/anonbench/README.md

 Results
 ------

+The following figures show key parameters averaged over either the datasets or the privacy criteria.
+The number of checks gives an indication of an algorithm's pruning power, the number of rollups gives an indication of an algorithm's optimizability and, finally, the execution times gives an indication of an algorithm's overall performance.

 On a Desktop PC with a quad-core 3.1 GHz Intel Core i5 CPU running a 64-bit Linux 3.0.14 kernel and a 64-bit Sun JVM (1.7.0 21) executed with *java -Xmx4G -XX:+UseConcMarkSweepGC -jar anonbench-0.1.jar* the following results are produced: